Remove Paint from Carpet

 Dish Soap and Warm Water Solution

-Gently Scrubbing the Stain:
+Scrub the Stain:

-- Dip a clean white cloth or paper towel into the soapy solution and gently scrub the paint stain.
+- Dip a clean white cloth or paper towel into the soapy solution and scrub the paint stain.

 Rubbing Alcohol and Cotton Ball

-Applying the Solution:
+Apply the Solution:

 - Dampen a cotton ball with rubbing alcohol and gently dab it on the paint stain.
-The alcohol will help dissolve the paint.
+The alcohol will dissolve the paint.

-- Work in a well-ventilated area.
+- Work in a well ventilated area.

-Nail Polish Remover for Stubborn Stains
+Nail Polish Remover for Tough Stains

-Dishwashing Liquid and Cold Water
+Dish Soap and Cold Water

-Blotting the Stain with Damp Paper Towels:
+Blot the Stain with Damp Paper Towels:

-- Continue blotting until the stain is gone.
+- Blot until the stain is gone.

 Scrubbing and Blotting Techniques